What are cookies?

 - send offers / report courses

-- warn of the arrival of interesting events and growth opportunities for freelancers
+- alert of the arrival of interesting events and opportunities for growth for freelancers

-To register you can use the popup mask that appears after a while when you are on the site, but also use the newsletter form of the Contact page.
+To register you can use the popup mask that appears after a while when you are on the site, but also use the newsletter form on the Contacts page.

-MailChimp, like any newsletter management platform, gives information about who opens the newsletters and clicks on the links and I use the information to understand the progress of my newsletter, if there are more interesting themes or findings of my business proposals.
+MailChimp, like any newsletter management platform, provides information on who opens the newsletter and clicks on the links and I use the information to understand the progress of my newsletter, if there are more interesting topics or feedback from my commercial proposals.

 For your information:

-If you don’t like that I know which kind of click on the links you did in a newsletter and do not want to be tracked, copy the links, even better if the text-only version, to open them directly in the browser.
+If you don’t like that I know what clicks on the links you did in a newsletter and you don’t want them to be tracked, copy the links, even better if from the text-only version, to open them directly in the browser.

-If you do not like that who sends you the newsletter know that you have opened it, read the newsletter without downloading the images;
+if you do not like that those who send you the newsletter know that you have opened it, read the newsletter without downloading the images;

-I am the sole holder of data processing and you can find all my contact details at the bottom of every page.
-In no way and for no reason I give your email address to anyone else, unless you give me permission to do so.
-You can also decide not to receive the newsletter at any time, through the link at the bottom of each message in your email or by using unroll.me to unsubscribe.
+I am the only data controller and you can find all my contact details at the bottom of each page.
+In no way and for no reason I give your email address to anyone else, unless you give me the authorization to do so.
+You can also decide not to receive the newsletter at any time, via the link at the bottom of each message in your mailbox or using unroll.me to unsubscribe.

-Thank you for reading this statement and I hope that your browsing on this site is nice and tasty!
+Thank you for reading this statement and I hope your browsing on this site is pleasant and delicious!